newguy66/newguy66/README.md

 <a href="https://linkedin.com/in/matt-crow"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a working professional with a background in complex diagnostics and a dedication to effectively solve problems.
+I am a working professional with a background in complex diagnostics and a dedication to effectively solving problems.

 ## Objective